JanHerca/urantiapedia/output/wikijs/en/article/Chris_and_Nicole_Raguetly/Presentation_Du_Livre_DUrantia.md

 _The Urantia Book_ from its introduction indicates that its authors are relativists (not in the sense of Einstein); they tell us that a strict application of Aristotle's logic can only result in paradoxes and the method recommended for understanding everything that concerns something other than the finite is that of levels.
 Let's take an example:

 > _GOD is a word symbol designating all personalizations of Deity.
-The term requires a different definition on each personal level of Deity function and must be still further redefined within each of these levels, as this term may be used to designate the diverse co-ordinate and subordinate personalizations of Deity; for example: the Paradise Creator Sons—the local universe fathers._ ([UB 0:2.6](/en/The_Urantia_Book/0#p2_6))
+The term requires a different definition on each personal level of Deity function and must be still further redefined within each of these levels, as this term may be used to designate the diverse co-ordinate and subordinate personalizations of Deity; for example: the Paradise Creator Sons—the local universe fathers._ (<a id="a220_388"></a>[UB 0:2.6](/en/The_Urantia_Book/0#p2_6))

 Within each level, we can use the principles of traditional logic, but this is not applicable to all levels.